-This includes birth, death and marriage certificates, divorce decrees, university transcripts, some real estate contracts, business law documents as well as documents needed for a lawsuit.
+This includes birth, death and marriage certificates, divorce decrees, university transcripts, some real estate contracts and business law documents as well as documents for a legal action.

 As a NAATI-certified translator, I can certify the translations I undertake.
 I will sign and stamp both the source document and the translation.

 A few things to consider when you request a certified translation:

 - Will you need a paper copy of the certified translation?

 - Or is a soft copy enough, i.e. a scanned copy of the certified translation with the stamp on both the source document and the translation?

 - If you need a paper copy, it will have to be posted to you.
 The delivery time is on top of the translation time.